Slide Techniques

 Standard Tuning

 These courses will teach you how to play slide in standard tuning.
 I played slide in this tuning for many years before ever using open tunings.
 In my opinion, standard tuning is the most difficult to learn due to the amount of muting you must do.
 In a way, this is kind of a good thing because if you can play slide in standard tuning, then open tunings will be a piece of cake.
-This is because of the technique that you have to develop when playing in standard tuning that requires very precise muting fo the other strings.
+This is because of the technique that you have to develop when playing in standard tuning that requires very precise muting for the other strings.
 These lessons are in the style of Warren Haynes and other Allman Brothers sounds.

 Standard Slide Pt 1